Enterprise-CMCS/managed-care-review/docs/technical-design/launch-darkly-testing-approach.md

 ### Prerequisites for local testing
 Before testing locally, make sure to have the following prerequisites.

-- **LaunchDarkly Client-side ID key**: A valid Launch Darkly Client-side ID key will need to be in your `.envrc.local`, see code block below.
-Cypress will be making the actual request to Launch Darkly, we will just be intercepting the response.
+- **LaunchDarkly Client-side ID key**: A valid LaunchDarkly Client-side ID key will need to be in your `.envrc.local`, see code block below.
+Cypress will be making the actual request to LaunchDarkly, we will just be intercepting the response.
 If we had an invalid key here, the request would return a 404 before we could intercept the response, **which will cause the integration to break in testing.**
-- **LaunchDarkly SDK key**: A valid Launch Darkly SDK key can be in your `.envrc.local`, see code block below.
+- **LaunchDarkly SDK key**: A valid LaunchDarkly SDK key can be in your `.envrc.local`, see code block below.
 Without this SDK key, the API implementation of LaunchDarkly will fall back to using `offlineLDService()`, which uses `defaultValue` of each flag.
 The `defaultValue` of flags are generated using `flags.ts` located in `app-web/src/common-code/featureFlags`.
 ```json
 export REACT_APP_LD_CLIENT_ID='Place Launch Darkly ID here'
 export LD_SDK_KEY='Place Launch Darkly SDK key here'